joj-macho/Pythological-Playground/pico-fermi-bagels/README.md

 ```

-Welcome To The Pico Fermi Bagels Game!
+Welcome to the Pico Fermi Bagels Game!

-Your challenge is to guess the secret three-digit number with no repeated digits.
+Your challenge is to guess the secret 3-digit number with no
+repeating digits.

-Here are the clues:
+Here are the clues to guide you to the solution:
+  - Fermi: One digit is correct and in the right position.
   - Pico: One digit is correct but in the wrong position.
-    - Fermi: One digit is correct and in the right position.
   - Bagels: No digit is correct.

 Press Enter to start the game...

-I've chosen a three-digit number.
+I have chosen a 3-digit random number.
 Can you guess it?
-You have 10 attempts to guess the number correctly!
+You have 10 attempts to guess the number correctly.

-Enter your guess: 123
-Fermi Pico Pico
-Enter your guess: 231
-Fermi Pico Pico
+Attempt #1
-Enter your guess: 132
+Enter your guess:

-Congratulations!
-You guessed the correct number 132 in 3 attempts.

-Do you want to play again? (y)es or (n)o: y
-716

-I've chosen a three-digit number.
-Can you guess it?
-You have 10 attempts to guess the number correctly!
+> 135
+Bagels

+Attempt #2
-Enter your guess: 12
+Enter your guess:

-Invalid Input.
-Please enter a valid three-digit integer number with no repeated digits.

-Enter your guess: 123
+> 123
 Pico

+Attempt #3
-Enter your guess: 145
+Enter your guess:
-Pico
+> 213
+Fermi

+Attempt #4
-Enter your guess: 167
+Enter your guess:
+> 420
 Pico Pico Pico

+Attempt #5
-Enter your guess: 176
+Enter your guess:
+> 240
 Fermi Pico Pico

+Attempt #6
-Enter your guess: 716
+Enter your guess:
+> 204

 Congratulations!
-You guessed the correct number 716 in 5 attempts.
+You guessed the correct number 204 in 6 attempts.

-Do you want to play again? (y)es or (n)o: y
+Do you want to play again?
+Enter (y)es or (n)o:
-496
+> y

-I've chosen a three-digit number.
+I have chosen a 3-digit random number.
 Can you guess it?
-You have 10 attempts to guess the number correctly!
+You have 10 attempts to guess the number correctly.

+Attempt #1
+Enter your guess:
+> 1234
+You guess must be exactly 3 digits long.

-Enter your guess: 12e
+Enter your guess:

-Invalid Input.
-Please enter a valid three-digit integer number with no repeated digits.
+> 1o4
+Your guess must only contain numeric digits.

-Enter your guess: dad
+Enter your guess:

-Invalid Input.
-Please enter a valid three-digit integer number with no repeated digits.
+> 112
+All digits in you guess must be unique.

-Enter your guess: 496
+Enter your guess:
+> 032

 Congratulations!
-You guessed the correct number 496 in 1 attempts.
+You guessed the correct number 032 in 1 attempts.

-Do you want to play again? (y)es or (n)o: n
+Do you want to play again?
+Enter (y)es or (n)o:
-Bye!
+> n
+Thanks for playing!
+Goodbye!
 ```